 Who is currently in the Book of Life?

 Jesus said that Abraham, Isaac, Jacob and the prophets will be in the Kingdom of God, so their names are certainly in the Book of Life (Luke 13:28).
 Jesus further told His disciples to “rejoice because your names are written in heaven” (Luke 10:20).
 The apostle Paul wrote a letter citing the names of a few faithful brethren alive at the time “whose names are written in the Book of Life” (Philippians 4:3).

-What members of the true Church of God have in common with the patriarchs and prophets of old is that they all share the same gift of the Holy Spirit (1 Peter 1:10-12; 2 Peter 1:21).
+What faithful believers have in common with the patriarchs and prophets of old is that they all share the same gift of the Holy Spirit (1 Peter 1:10-12; 2 Peter 1:21).
 Having God’s Holy Spirit is the key to being granted eternal life in the Kingdom of God (Romans 8:9, 11).
 Those who will be in God’s Kingdom will have their names in the Book of Life (Malachi 3:16-17).

 Can a name be erased from the Book of Life?